Is it true that adult acne is the result of a hormonal imbalance in the body? I'm thinking about trying a natural hormone acne treatment.

 Hormones likely play a role in the development of adult acne, but hormones generally aren't the root cause of acne.

 It's true that some people with hormonal imbalances due to diseases such as polycystic ovary syndrome experience more problems with acne.
-However, the vast majority of those with adult acne have no measurable hormonal imbalance.
+However, most of those with adult acne have no measurable hormonal imbalance.

 A number of so-called natural acne treatments promise to "equalize" hormonal imbalances to reduce adult acne breakouts.
 But "natural hormones" are often derived from plants.
 Their chemical structure is different from hormones produced in the body, so their effectiveness may be limited.
 And because hormonal imbalance isn't thought to play a major role in acne anyway, the premise behind such products is shaky at best.